almenal/get-me-home/README.md

 - The range of starting dates must be specified in the `start_date_first` and `start_date_last` fields, respectively
 - For the return dates, the same applies, but the fields are `end_date_first` and `end_date_last`

-Optional parameters:
-- You can specify the location where JSON files are stored in the `json_dir` field

-The file provided  has as an example a query I used to get home for Christmas.

 Then run from the terminal

 ```shell
 bash get_me_home.sh
 ```

+The results will be stored in a CSV file in the `out` folder called `flights_XX.csv` (depending on how many files are there already).

+Optional parameters:
+- You can specify the location where JSON files are stored in the `json_dir` field

 The script will check all combinations, query the Skycanner API to get all possible flights for that combination of flights and store the results in JSON files.
 An R script then parses all JSON files and exports the merged info in an Excel file sorted by price in ascending order.